Toronto, ONFull-time, Permanent$88,980 – $104,541 a year

 Number of Positions Open: 1

-Among the other strengths you bring to the role of Engineer (Trunk Sewers & Transmission Mains) will be the following key qualifications:
+Among the other strengths you bring to the role of Engineer – Streetcar Way & Special Projects will be the following key qualifications:

-Equally important, you have what it takes to support the Toronto Public Service values to ensure a culture that champions equity, diversity and respectful workplaces.
+Equally important in your role as a leader and member of our team, you have what it takes to support the Toronto Public Service values to ensure a culture that champions equity, diversity and respectful workplaces.

 Equity, Diversity and Inclusion